Tour name: Danube

 GPS: route and track as GPX

-The Danube is the second longest river in Europe with a total length of 2857 kilometers.
-It rises in the south of Germany and then flows east across Vienna, Budapest and Belgrade to the Black Sea.
-In total, the Danube flows through ten countries (Germany, Austria, Slovakia, Hungary, Croatia, Serbia, Bulgaria, Romania, Moldova and the Ukraine) – more than any other river on earth!
+The Danube is the second longest river in Europe with a total length of 2857 km.
+It rises in the south of Germany and then flows east across Vienna, Budapest, and Belgrade to the Black Sea.
+In total, the Danube flows through ten countries – Germany, Austria, Slovakia, Hungary, Croatia, Serbia, Bulgaria, Romania, Moldova and Ukraine – more than any other river on earth!
 For me a true traveler dream!
 I came to this conclusion in 2005.
 I had just completed my basic military service and now I felt like getting out and seeing the world… and so I bought a kayak, tent and camping gear.
 Even today I see my parents – at the speed with which I implemented my military salary in equipment – beat up her hands over their head.